InvalidString/kabel_vis/README.md

  - R hot reload (if available)
  - Ctrl + R close window hot reload then reopen window (if available)
 ## Connecting gates with wires
- leftclick a gate port (gray circle) to start creating a wire leftclick anywhere to create a waypoint along the wire rightclick/ESC to cancel leftclick another connector to finish the connection
+ Leftclick a gate port (gray circle) to start creating a wire.
+ Leftclick anywhere to create a waypoint along the wire.
+ Leftclick another connector to finish the connection or Rightclick/ESC to cancel.

  attempting to create a wire starting from an input (port on the left side of a gate) will remove the previous connection